gzeinnumer/EasySQLiteCRUD/README.md

         data.setDesc("Desc Update");
         data.setFlag_active(0);

-        //String condition = "";                                    //if no spesial condition
+        //String condition = "";                                    //to update all data
-        //String condition = "WHERE 1";                             //if no spesial condition String condition = "WHERE id='1'";                          //for single condition
+        //String condition = "WHERE 1";                             //to update all data String condition = "WHERE id='1'";                          //for single condition
         //String condition = "WHERE id='1' AND flag_Active='1'";    //for multi condition

         String[] fieldToUpdate = new String[]{
                 "name",
                 "desc",
                 "flag_active"
         }; // put all field that you want to update

         return updatedData(Table1.class, sqLiteDatabase, data, condition, fieldToUpdate);  // return true/false